-o behaved in a way that has harmed a student or may have harmed a service- user.

-or

-possibly committed a criminal offence against or related to a student.

-or

-o behaved towards a student or students in a way that indicates that person would pose a risk of harm if they work regularly or closely with vulnerable people.
+- behaved in a way that has harmed a student or may have harmed a service- user. - o possibly committed a criminal offence against or related to a student. - o behaved towards a student or students in a way that indicates that person will pose a risk of harm if they work regularly or closely with vulnerable people.

-Regardless of where the alleged abuse took place; the Allegations Management Procedures must be implemented.
+Regardless of where the alleged abuse took place the Allegations Management Procedure must be implemented.